 How to buy police dogs

-There is little doubt that properly trained and deployed K-9s have a direct impact on reducing crime in the areas where they are deployed.
-A dog’s olfactory capability to locate hidden contraband, as well as dangerous hidden suspects, can save officer’s time and exposure to potentially life threatening situations.
+Properly trained and deployed K-9s have a direct impact on reducing crime in the areas where they are deployed.

 Getting a new K-9 unit started, however, requires a complete understanding of the issues involved and the options available to the purchasing agency.